 Undiagnosed anxiety disorders related to depression: Patients with depression (see symptoms of depression) may also have undiagnosed anxiety disorders (see symptoms of anxiety disorders).
-Failure to diagnose these anxiety disorders may worsen the depression....read more »
+Failure to diagnose these anxiety disorders...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

 Research extensive quality ratings and patient safety measures for hospitals, clinics and medical facilities in health specialties related to Night terrors in children:

 Rare types of medical conditions and diseases in related medical categories:

 Conditions that are commonly undiagnosed in related areas may include:

 The list below shows some of the causes of Night terrors in children mentioned in various sources: